Overall Score 7.0 Represents average audio ecosystem compatibility score.

 making them have a larger driver unit than that of JBL Wave Buds by 2mm

-, as many tend to believe that driver units of a bigger size automatically produce better sound quality.
+, a common assumption that driver units of a bigger size automatically produce better sound quality.

-However, large drivers usually have difficulty producing high frequencies so yeah, larger drivers can generate louder sound, but this does not imply that they deliver better quality sound.
+However, large drivers usually have difficulty producing high frequencies so yeah, larger drivers can generate louder sound, but this does not mean that they produce better quality sound.

 both devices produce equal bass

-both devices produce equal treble
+both devices can produce equal treble

-The sound pressure level, is the pressure level of sound, measured in decibels, dB, JBL Wave Buds's measurement is 100dB/mW.
+SPL, is the pressure level of sound, measured in decibels, dB, JBL Wave Buds's measurement is 100dB/mW.
 Devices with a higher sound pressure level are generally louder when supplied with any given audio source.

 JBL Tour Pro 2's battery life is